Figure - 1: OAuth 2.0 Workflow.

 Scope defines the boundaries of the authorization.
 The authorisation server might allow the clients to specify the scope for the access requests with the scope parameter in which scope the access token should be effective.
 RFC 6749 3.3

-Scopes are optional in workflows and we will revisit scopes later.
+Though scopes are optional, they are important in workflows and we will revisit them later.

 I am going to set up a docker container environment to start the whole back-end on my local computer while developing the components one-by-one.
 To work with docker container environment will speed up our development and test cycle and later on, once we decide to deploy our back-end, it is much more easier to roll the services out onto a container orchestration platform like Mesos or Kubernetes - or cloud providers’ containerization platforms like AWS Elastic Container Services.

 The project defines some database dependencies, too, in addition to these which are required for the OAuth implementation.
 The idea is basically keeping the user data in a database table.
 Alternatively, we could store it in a in-memory database, that is fortunately provided by the Spring Framework for testing purpose.
 Nevertheless, to converge my example to a real-life situation I will use a database and store the user credentials in an SQL database.
 Thus, I will need an SQL schema for that.
 For this purpose, I will use a MySQL database with the following schema: